DarthCoder-afk/To-do-list/README.md

 ![image](https://github.com/DarthCoder-afk/To-do-list/assets/93801825/7fbee5b9-0630-42fc-ac9e-dfddb7fe147a)

-After installing you may now run the API in your IDE (eg., Pycharm), and open up Postman.
+After it is installed you may now run the API in your IDE (eg., Pycharm).

 ![image](https://github.com/DarthCoder-afk/To-do-list/assets/93801825/41f7a91f-602a-4cae-b4b2-93d2a7692f52)

-Once opened, click the "+" button and paste the url (eg., http://127.0.0.1:5000) and call the endpoints like:
+Open POSTMAN, click the "+" button and paste the url (eg., http://127.0.0.1:5000) and call the endpoints like:

 Retrieve task (GET): http://127.0.0.1:5000/get-task/1